wasimuddinpeace/UIClassJuly-7-2016/README.md

 hi everyone i am sarika

-Some sample text by sarika
+Some sample text by sarika. editing this line.

 hii this is sai